StarDustCFW/StarDust-Bootmenu/README.md

   │     default.bmp       # Default logo (logo for all payloads)
   │     fusee-primary.bmp # Logo for fusee-primary.bin payload
   │
-  ├───payloads
+  └───payloads
-  │     fusee-primary.bin
+        fusee-primary.bin
-  │     ReiNX.bin         # Will be rendered using default logo
+        ReiNX.bin         # Will be rendered using default logo
-  │
-  └───playback
-      hekate
 ```

 - **Custom backgrounds** can be added by placing `background.bmp` file inside `argon` directory. **The background must be smaller or equal than 720x1280**.